CityScrolls logo Explore Venice ›

 Without refuge, he might not have had the chance to create the masterpieces we're able to admire today.

-These top places are steps away from Santi Giovanni e Paolo:
+These top spots are just a short walk from Santi Giovanni e Paolo: